 Now that I got that out of the way, let's get creative!

 I would start with picturing the perfect icon that represents you or your business.
-Like the old saying goes, a picture is worth a thousand words.
+As the old saying goes, a picture is worth a thousand words.
 If you are in real estate, make your business stand out by NOT using a house as your icon.
 Your company name will probably include "properties" or "homes" so they'll understand that you're in real estate.
 Including a house in the logo is just overkill, if you ask me.
 A friend of mine goes by the name, Blaze and the name of his company is Trailblazer Home Solutions.
 His logo includes a flame.
 Another friend uses a cute picture of their beloved dog as the logo and the name of their company is Smiling Dog Properties.

 Be careful choosing an icon that's trendy.
 I've seen a few "Red Door" themed businesses and putting a red door on a house is not as cool as it was a decade ago.
 (Disclaimer...I still love my red front door.)
 Also, choose an icon that is simple and easily reproducible.
 You will be using this image on your website, profile pictures, marketing items, etc. Use an anchor as your icon instead of a whole cruise ship.

 Vance and I use an acorn as our icon for two specific reasons.
 First, we live and work in Raleigh, NC which is the City of Oaks.
 We love our community and surrounding areas so we wanted to represent this pride through our logo.
 Second, the proverb 'great oaks from little acorns grow' puts forward the idea that great enterprises may have modest beginnings.
 We were starting from scratch but had huge dreams so the acorn fit us well.